MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/deploy/configure-run-initialization.md

     } | ConvertTo-Json
     ```

-3. To create the following secrets on GitHub, navigate to the main page of the repo and select Settings, Secrets, and Add a New Secret under your repo's name.
+3. To create the following secrets on GitHub, navigate to the main page of the repo and select settings, secrets, and add a new secret under your repo's name.

 - Name: Azure_credentials